venumadhav2407/practice2-py/README.md

 #Note:::::::

-A conflict arises when two separate branches have made edits to the same line in a file, or when a file has been deleted in one branch but edited in the other.
+1. A conflict arises when two separate branches have made edits to the same line in a file, or when a file has been deleted in one branch but edited in the other.

+2. Git can merge the changes automatically only if the commits are on different lines or branches.